tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-The EPT circuit created a dedicated MENA region this year and Falcons promptly stomped their way to the top.
+The EPT circuit created a dedicated MENA region this year and Falcons, being a Saudi org, promptly stomped their way to the top.
 The competition in those qualifiers was basically limited to Quest and Nigma, so the community was left wondering, "Yeah, okay, but how good would this team be if they had to play WEU quals?"

 Probably pretty good, it turns out.
 While their debut at ESL KL was nothing special, Aui joined the team as coach shortly thereafter and it's been a podium filled run ever since.
 Their lowest LAN placement was 3<sup>rd</sup>, and one of those was because Nine (Tundra reunion!) had to stand-in for Malrine.